Nonlocal interactions in a BEC: an Analogue Gravity perspective: 3. Small Amplitude Collective Modes in a nonlocal BEC

-Let us have a look at the change in the healing length $\xi_0$ which is instrumental in demarcating the phonon length scales from the particle like excitations.
-The Bogoliubov spectrum is given by \bea \hbar^2\omega^2=\frac{\hbar^2k^2gn}{m}+\frac{\hbar^4k^4}{4m^2}. \eea At small $k$, this dispersion relation takes the form of a phonon dispersion relation $\hbar\omega=pc$, where $p=\hbar k$.
-The healing length indicates the point of transition from the phonon spectrum to the particle spectrum where one considers the kinetic and the potential energy balance as $\frac{p^2}{2m}=\frac{\hbar^2}{2m\xi_0^2}\simeq gn$.
-This relation gives a healing length $\xi_0 = \frac{\hbar}{\sqrt{2mgn}}=\frac{\hbar}{\sqrt{2}mc}=\frac{1}{\sqrt{8\pi an}}$.
-The relationship from which the healing length is derived, being a balance between the kinetic and the potential energy of excitations, indicates that excitations with a smaller length scale than the healing length are treated as particles (wave packets with mass).
-Phonon-like excitations typically have wavelengths larger than the healing length.
-In the modified model, to find the healing length, we have to consider a balance between the quadratic and the quartic terms in the wave number on the right hand side of Eq.6 considering \bea p^2c^2= \left (\frac{1}{4m^2}-\frac{a^2gn}{6m\hbar^2}\right )p^4, \eea we get \bea \xi = \xi_0\left ( \frac{1}{2} -\frac{a^2}{6\xi_0^2} \right )^{1/2}. \eea So, the healing length decreases with the increase in $a$ which is a much rapid decrease for a constant $n$ than the $a^{-1/2}$ scale of decrease obtained from the conventional local GP model.
-In fact, where the healing length scaling as $a^{-1/2}$ at a constant $n$ becomes zero at an infinite $a$, here it becomes zero at an $a$ of the order of $n^{-1/3}$.
-In Fig.1, we compare the variation of healing length with $a$ for local and nonlocal cases at various densities of the condensate.
+So, the healing length ($\xi$) decreases with the increase in $a$ which is a much rapid decrease for a constant $n$ than the $a^{-1/2}$ scale of decrease obtained from the conventional local GP model.
+In fact, where the healing length ($\xi_{0}$) scaling as $a^{-1/2}$ at a constant $n$ becomes zero at $a\to \infty$, but here it becomes zero at an $a \sim n^{-1/3}$; i.e., at a finite $s$-wave scattering length, say some $\varsigma = (8\pi n/3)^{-1/3}$, \bea \nonumber \lim_{a \to \varsigma} \xi = 0. \eea In Fig.1, we compare the variation of healing length with $a$ for both local ($\xi_{0}$) and nonlocal ($\xi$) cases at various densities of the condensate.
 The equivalent way of looking at the present scenario is an increase of the effective mass of the particles with an enhancement of the scattering length.
 Its the Laplacian term appearing as the minimal correction with an opposite sign to the kinetic energy term that renormalizes the effective mass.
 Interesting to note that, this increase of the effective mass of the particles is not affecting the expression of the velocity of the sound wave in the BEC which comes from the interactions itself.
 Its the $\delta$-function (local) interaction that fixes the velocity of sound just as in the local GP equation.
-Thus, the velocity of sound scales as $\sqrt{a}$ at a constant density and this finite velocity of sound at a vanishing of the healing length is an interesting situation for an analogue system.
+Thus, the velocity of sound scales as $\sqrt{a}$ at a constant $n$ and this finite velocity of sound at a vanishing of the healing length ($\xi \to 0$) is an interesting situation for an analogue system.

-\subsection{Trapped BEC}
+\subsection{3.2 \underline{Trapped BEC}}